mazen-gamdou/Microservices_Project/README.md

 - Mazen Gamdou

 ## How it works ?
 Download the github repository, open a terminal at the root of the project.
-Run the following commands :
+Run the following command :
+`docker compose -f "docker-compose.yml" up -d --build` Now, you can go to http://localhost:3002 to register and login.
 ## Overview

 This web application features a motus game, an authentication system and a scoring system.
 It employs a microservice architecture with services for authentication, game logic, and score tracking.
 User information is stored in a PostgreSQL database, while game scores are managed in a Redis database.